evereverland/2019/faq-frequently-asked-questions/6-how-background/field-guide-to-the-open-organization.md

 ## Preface

-When you are a part of a enture-captital-backed, forprofit startup, the general path forward is moderatly clear: You get lawyers, incorprate in Delaware, prepare for the IPO roadshow and learn to pirate your super yacht around the Seychelle Islands.
+When you are a part of a venture-capital-backed, for profit startup, the general path forward is moderately clear: You get lawyers, incorporate in Delaware, prepare for the IPO roadshow and learn to pirate your super yacht around the Seychelles islands.

 The path, the organization and the ethics of an "open organization" are less clear.
 This paper (currently just a set of brief notes) is a work-in-progress that, fingers-crossed, may one day provide some useful guidance toward building an organization that is responsible: